cammando016/resume-draft/README.md

-# First React Project - My Resume
+# About This Project: Resume

-_About This Project_

 Creating a single page to display my resume contents was the first project I completed after learning basics of React development.
 This project allowed me to practice building reusable components with content provided by arrays with my information and passed in to the components as props.